allenai/robothor-challenge/README.md

 We have built support for this challenge into the [AllenAct framework](https://allenact.org/), this support includes
 1. Several CNN->RNN model baseline model architectures along with our best pretrained model checkpoint (trained for 300M steps) obtaining a test-set succcess rate of ~26%.
-1. Reinforcement/imitation learning pipelines for training with [Distributed Decentralized Proximal Policy Optimization (DD-PPO)](https://arxiv.org/abs/1911.00357) and DAgger.
+2. Reinforcement/imitation learning pipelines for training with [Distributed Decentralized Proximal Policy Optimization (DD-PPO)](https://arxiv.org/abs/1911.00357) and DAgger.
-1. Utility functions for visualization and caching (to improve training speed).
+3. Utility functions for visualization and caching (to improve training speed).

-For more information see [here](https://github.com/allenai/allenact/tree/master/projects/objectnav_baselines#robothor-objectnav-2021-challenge).
+For more information, or to see how to evaluate a trained AllenAct model, see [here](https://github.com/allenai/allenact/tree/master/projects/objectnav_baselines#robothor-objectnav-2021-challenge).

 ### Converting AllenAct metrics to evaluation trajectories